Therapies and Treatments for Back Pain: What Works Best?

 There are 3 phases of treatment to aid recovery and function of the hamstring injury (grade 1 and 2):

 Phase 1 (inflammation phase) -Exercises and excessive stretching should be avoided, to control pain and help scar tissue develop.
 At the phase, crutches may be required to reduce weight bearing and facilitate recovery.
+You may want to use cold and heat therapy (contrast bathe) as well as gentle massage.

 Phase 2 (reparative phase) – Exercises are introduced to try and regain full range of motion.
 Progressions of more challenging exercises are included in this stage, however, should be performed tolerably and pain-free.
 Such exercises could include hamstring curls, hip extension (with added resistance band for progression), hamstring wall stretch, and single leg balance.